 Veterans for Borinquen, Inc. (V4B) is the legacy of the dedicated team of volunteers who became a family while supporting U.S. Army veteran Jason Maddy’s ground mission in Puerto Rico, enabling logistics and ground relief operations post Hurricane Maria.
 With the help of countless volunteers, Jason’s tremendous mission in the island benefitted many.
 Inspired by this amazing labor of love, the V4B team is charging forward.
 Please support this relentless group of volunteers–who championed this cause from the start–to continue to provide relief, recovery and rebuilding assistance to the people of Puerto Rico!

-STATUS: Veterans for Borinquen, Inc. is applying for federal 501(c)(3) public charity tax exemption with the IRS and operates as such.
-All donations will be retroactively tax exempted upon achieving public charity status.
+STATUS: Veterans for Borinquen, Inc. is a FL nonprofit tax-exempt 501(c)(3) public charity.
+Our EIN is 82-4476299.
+All donations to our organization are tax deductible.
 All donations will go to benefit victims of natural and man-made disasters and tragedies in Puerto Rico and will focus on the provision of assistance in support of response, relief, recovery and rebuilding efforts.

 Acacia Network’s “Donate Ayuda Puerto Rico” Campaign